-Contractors say Marco Island Hilton owed $12M for renovations
+Contractors say Marco Hilton owed $12M for work

-The Hilton Marco Island Beach Resort & Spa shut its doors earlier this month after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
-The hotel will remain closed until Dec.
-1, 2017.
+The Hilton Marco Island Beach Resort & Spa shut its doors after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
+The hotel reopened in 2018.
 Wochit

 Before the newly renovated Marco Island Hilton shut its doors in early June to repair fire and water damage, two dozen contractors filed more than $12 million in liens against the hotel for unpaid work from a $40 million renovation project, records show.